Rust 13. Build a Small CLI Project

 Interpretation / Opinion

-- My view is that the point of a first mini project is not impressive functionality, but getting used to connecting concepts through one file structure.
+- Key decision at this stage: the point of a first mini project is not impressive functionality, but getting used to connecting concepts through one file structure.

-- Opinion: beginners usually gain more from finishing one complete tool with the standard library and a few pure functions than from adding many crates too early.
+- Decision rule: finish one complete tool with the standard library and a few pure functions before adding crates like

-- Opinion: input and output often change, while the core calculation logic tends to stay stable, so even a mini project benefits from centering the design on
+clap,rayon, or complex config handling. - Interpretation: input and output often change, while the core calculation logic tends to stay stable, so even a mini project benefits from centering the design on

 lib.rs.